nepx/halfix/readme.md

 ## Compatibility

-It boots a wide range of operating system software, including all versions of DOS, most versions of Windows (from 1.01 to Vista and 7), newer versions of OS/2 Warp (3 and 4.5), ReactOS, and some varieties of Linux (ISO Linux, Damn Small Linux, Red Star OS 2, Buildroot).
+It boots a wide range of operating system software, including all versions of DOS, most versions of Windows (excluding Windows 8), newer versions of OS/2 Warp (3 and 4.5), ReactOS, and some varieties of Linux (ISO Linux, Damn Small Linux, Red Star OS 2, Buildroo, Ubuntu).

 See [Compatibility](compatibility.md) for more details.